-The assessor to make their judgement based on the professional discussion and observation.
+The Assessor to make their judgement based on the Professional Discussion and observation.

-A professional discussion explores the student's understanding of CPD and how this is used to improve own skills and early years practice.
+A Professional Discussion explores the student's understanding of continued professional development and how this is used to improve own skills and early years practice.
 If students have completed any form of personal development plan or target setting, they may refer to this in order to move the discussion forward.
 Additional documentation such as a personal development plan allows the student the opportunity to demonstrate a good command of written and spoken English.
-During the discussion, the assessor encourages the student to consider ways that they will engage in CPD and reflective practice to improve own skills, practice, and subject knowledge including wider roles and responsibilities identified in this section.
+During the discussion, the Assessor encourages the student to consider ways that they will engage in continuing professional development and reflective practice to improve own skills, practice, and subject knowledge including wider roles and responsibilities identified in this section.

-Final attainment: Only record pass once the criteria have been achieved.
+Final attainment: Only record Pass once the criteria have been achieved.